§170.315(d)(8) Integrity

 |

-Technical outcome – The health IT can create a message digest using a hashing algorithm with security strength equal or greater than SHA-2.
+Technical outcome – The Health IT Module can create a message digest using a hashing algorithm with security strength equal or greater than SHA-2.

 Clarifications: